equinix-labs/metal-go/docs/BgpConfigRequestInput.md

 NewBgpConfigRequestInputWithDefaults instantiates a new BgpConfigRequestInput object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetDeploymentType

-`func (o *BgpConfigRequestInput) GetDeploymentType() string`

-GetDeploymentType returns the DeploymentType field if non-nil, zero value otherwise.

-### GetDeploymentTypeOk

-`func (o *BgpConfigRequestInput) GetDeploymentTypeOk() (*string, bool)`

-GetDeploymentTypeOk returns a tuple with the DeploymentType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDeploymentType

-`func (o *BgpConfigRequestInput) SetDeploymentType(v string)`

-SetDeploymentType sets DeploymentType field to given value.

 ### GetAsn